Prodigy-Hacking/ProdigyMathGameHacking/README.md

 ******************************************************************

-# Hi, this is Avn1114!
-I've covered a lot of a new hacks, located in the "Experimental" folder.
+# Hi, this is Avn1114, and I'm a new collaborator in the "ProdigyMathGameHacking" page!
+I've covered a few new hacks, located in the "Experimental" folder.
 Also working on hacks with `debugQuest`, such as unlocking the Academy...